 “Right now, it’s eccentric shapes, with geometric lines.
 This is an easy way to inject a subtle accent into any room style, particularly those with straight and simple lines.
 Marble or basalt tops are also proving popular, and give a luxurious and sophisticated feel.”

-We hope this article helped you work out where to buy your next coffee table!
-Check out our Homes section for more furniture ideas and styling tips.
+We hope this article helped you work out where to buy coffee tables in Singapore!
+Check out our Homes section for more furniture options and styling tips.